 - * HB1550, Faught/Fields: Amended 21 O.S. section 1277, Clarified motorcycle carry and parking, to include a motorcycle as a motor vehicle allowed to have a locked compartment for storage of a firearm in designated parking places, under the specific authority of the SDA.

-- HB2324, Amending 29 O.S. section 4-107.2, Coody /Scott: State authorization to shoot depredating animals, coyotes, feral hogs and other depredating species from aircraft and helicopters.
+- HB2324, Amending 29 O.S. section 4-107.2, Coody /Scott: State authorization to shoot deprecating animals, coyotes, feral hogs and other deprecating species from aircraft and helicopters.
 Special permits from the Oklahoma Wildlife Commission required.

-- HB1428, A New Law, creating the Handgun Carry Military Age Exemption Act, Amending.
+- HB1428, A New Law, creating the Handgun Carry Military Age Exemption Act.

 2016 Legislative Accomplishments